 Ultimately, Peregrine counseled me.
 “Obviously, we know there are ways to make this song shorter than it is now.
 Cut the length of the verses.
 Take something out.
 But you know what?
 No. It’s too good.
 Polish the story, but don’t cut anything.”
 (The actual words might have been a little more colorful.)
 The relief I felt was palpable.

-Gareth’s character has been fairly established, so this is new context to his mission to include and empower marginalized.
+Gareth’s character has been fairly established, so this revelation adds new context to his mission to include and empower the marginalized.
 He is privileged, but he is also living an assumed identity.
 It feels true for him, and frees him from the confining role assigned to women in this world.
-His ultimate mission is to pay those advantages forward by extending them to others, and to enroll Gawain (who has never questioned his privileges of class, gender, or race) to leverage his privilege in that mission as well.
+His ultimate mission is to pay those advantages forward by extending them to others, and to enroll Gawain (who has never questioned his privileges of class, gender, or race) in that mission as well.